gopasspw/gopass/pkg/backend/crypto/xc/README.md

 This package contains an experimental crypto backend for gopass.
 The goal is to provide an implementation that is feature complete compared to the GPG backend but doesn't require any external binaries, especially no GPG.
-Of course this would break compatilibity to existing GPG deployments and users of different pass implementations, but especially for closed teams with no existing GPG deployment this should make little to no difference.
+Of course this would break compatibility to existing GPG deployments and users of different pass implementations, but especially for closed teams with no existing GPG deployment this should make little to no difference.